Ellis River (New Hampshire)

 The Ellis River is a 16 mi river in the White Mountains of New Hampshire in the United States.
 It is a tributary of the Saco River, which flows to the Atlantic Ocean in Maine.

-The Ellis River rises on the eastern slopes of Mount Washington, the highest peak in the northeastern United States.
-Flowing south, it is quickly joined by the Cutler River flowing out of Tuckerman and Huntington ravines, passes over Crystal Cascade, and reaches the floor of Pinkham Notch.
+The Ellis River rises in a wetland at the height of land in Pinkham Notch, at the eastern base of Mount Washington, the highest peak in the northeastern United States.
+Flowing south, it is quickly joined by the Cutler River flowing out of Tuckerman Ravine.

-The river leaves the level ground at the high point of the notch by dropping 64 ft over Glen Ellis Falls.
+The river soon leaves the level ground at the high point of the notch by dropping 64 ft over Glen Ellis Falls.
 The falls are a short walk from Route 16, the highway through the notch.
 A U.S. Forest Service parking area, not far from the top of the falls, gives access to a well-maintained, hard-surfaced, short trail hugging the river to a point at the top of the falls, where there is a lookout nearly straight down into the gorge, and then the trail proceeds by a steep descent of stairs to the deep pool at the base of the falls.

 The river continues south into the town of Jackson, New Hampshire, through a gradually widening valley, where it is joined by Wildcat Brook.
 Leaving the small intervale at Jackson village, the Ellis River drops over a hydroelectric dam at Goodrich Falls and reaches the Saco River near the village of Glen in the town of Bartlett.

-New Hampshire Route 16 follows the Ellis River from the height of land in Pinkham Notch south to Glen.
+New Hampshire Route 16 follows the Ellis River for its entire length.